boazsegev/iodine/README.md

 $ rackup -p 3000 -E none -s <Other_Server_Here>
 ```

-Puma ~16 threads by default, so when comparing against Puma, consider using an equal number of threads:
+Puma has ~16 threads by default, so when comparing against Puma, consider using an equal number of threads:

 ```bash
 // (t - threads, w - worker processes)